 Thousands of high-quality and flexible Japanese flashcard decks are available in the app.
 In addition, you can download any user-created decks to take your Japanese to a higher level.

-18. Memrise — A comprehensive flashcards app
+18. Memrise — A comprehensive flashcard app

 The UI is incredibly user-friendly.
 All users can access the app’s essential functions and science-based learning tools.